 Multiple Mini Interviews (MMIs) consists of a series of short, structured interview stations used to assess non-cognitive qualities including cultural sensitivity, maturity, teamwork, empathy, reliability and communication skills.
 Inspired by McMaster University’s Medical program, UTS now employs the MMI technique for its admission process for entry into Grade 7 and 9.

 The interview room consists of 6 interviewers sitting at their respective stations.
 The UTS MMI consists of 6 interview questions, assessed respectively by 6 interviewers.
-Prior to the start of each mini interview rotation, candidates receive a question/scenario and have one minute to prepare an answer.
-Candidates engage with the first interviewer for 4 minutes.
+Prior to the start of each mini interview rotation, candidates receive a question/scenario and have 2 minutes to prepare an answer.
+Candidates engage with the first interviewer for 6-7 minutes.
 At the end of each mini interview, the interviewer evaluates the candidate’s performance while the applicant moves to the next station.
-This pattern is repeated through 6 rotations and takes about 40 minutes.
+This pattern is repeated through 6 rotations and takes about 60 minutes.
 The questions are designed to assess candidates’ ability to express themselves authentically and clearly while being able to share their own uniqueness and candidacy for UTS.
 There are no right or wrong answers to the MMI questions as they are not designed to test specific knowledge about any subject.

 The best way to prepare for the MMIs is to become familiar with the style and timing of the interviews.
-During the interviews, you will engage with 6 different interviewers for 5 minutes each, so practicing with a couple of family members will help you gain confidence.
+During the interviews, you will engage with 6 different interviewers for 6-7 minutes each, so practicing with a couple of family members will help you gain confidence.
 The primary focus of the MMIs is to get to know you to the best of our ability through an unbiased interview process.
 Therefore, an important aspect of the preparation for the MMI is to spend some time getting to know yourself so that you can articulate your thoughts confidently and effectively to the interviewers.

 A recommended practice in preparation of the interview is to outline a list of your key characteristics that make you “you”, such as your personality traits, strengths, weaknesses, areas of passion, likes and dislikes, personal values, family values, etc. Then, practice talking about them out loud to yourself or to your family members.
 Once you have gone through this process a couple of times during the week before the interview, leave it alone and relax.
 Strive to get a good night’s rest before the interview day and a nutritious breakfast the morning of the interview.